 - Checkmark the [Show highlight warnings] and [Show shadow warnings] checkboxes and enter the warning values.
-You can also select different warning colors from the dialog that appears when you click the [] button. - After specifying settings, click the [Close] button and close the window.
+You can also select different warning colors from the dialog that appears when you click the [Warning color] box. - After specifying settings, click the [Close] button and close the window.